Initial Teacher Education

 - Brock University International Test of English Language Proficiency (ITELP)

-Official test results must arrive directly from the testing agency on or before December 13, 2013.
+Official test results must arrive directly from the testing agency on or before December 15, 2014.
 Under no circumstances will photocopies or test results in the possession of applicants be accepted.
 Tests should be taken well in advance of the application deadline date, as extensions will not be granted.
-Results must be dated between December 13, 2010 and December 13, 2013.
+Test results must be within the last two years (dated between December 15, 2012 and December 15, 2014).

 - TOEFL with a minimum of 100 on the IBT (Internet-Based Test) including a minimum of a 27 on Writing and 27 on Speaking

 - IELTS (International English Language Testing System) with a minimum score of 7.0 and a writing score of 7.0;

 - MELAB (Michigan English Language Assessment Battery) with a minimum score of 90 and a composition score of 83.

 - ITELP (International Test of English Language Proficiency) with a minimum score of 580 and a composition score of 260.
 (Brock University test)

 - PTE ACADEMIC (Pearson Test of English) with a minimum overall score of 68